Asthma. Learning What it REALLY is helps Get Rid Of It Forever.

 Gather 100 with emotional issues, poor breathing, poor air and poor diet and you would have most of the group wheezing gasping or "asthmatic".

-Another, but very tricky to monitor is prescription drugs side affects that cause shortness of breath.
+Another, but very tricky to monitor is prescription drugs side effects that cause shortness of breath.

 The underlying cause of asthma is often not air or food, it is the way they are breathing; the pattern, sequencing, depth and balance actually weakens the immune system.
 This sets up a tendency to SNS vaso-constrict and nervous system hyper-drive bringing on all manner of stress related symptoms.
 Breathing patterns also have a great deal to do with emotions.
 The immune system is also a contributing factor.